Volunteering

 Each friendly visitor volunteer is carefully matched with a client by similar interests and background.
 All volunteers are required to provide a valid Vulnerable Sector Screening Check, take part in the interview process, pass the reference check, and participate in a training session.

-Dundas Little Theatre Performance and Events
+Dundas Little Theatre Performances and Events

 Dundas Little Theatre